Maija

 Biography

-I received my PhD from The London School of Economics in 1997.
-Since then, I have worked at University of Turku and Åbo Akademi.
+I received my PhD at LSE in 1997.
+Since then, I have worked at University of Turku and Åbo Akademi University.
 In 2012, I was appointed as a Professor of Political Science at University of Turku.
-Previously, I have made research visits at Columbia University, Australian National University and University of Westminster.
-I was the Principal Investigator of the project "Participation in Long-Term Decision-Making" (PALO) funded by the Strategic Research Council of Academy of Finland (2017-2022).
-Currently, I lead the project "Facing Systemic Change Together" (FACTOR) funded by the Academy of Finland (2021-2024).
+I have made research visits at Columbia University, Australian National University and University of Westminster.
+I have been the Principal Investigator of the projects "Participation in Long-Term Decision-Making" (PALO) (2017-2022) and "Facing Systemic Change Together" (2021-2024), both funded by The Research Council of Finland.
+In May 2025, I started as a co-PI in the ERC Synergy project “Advancing Digital Democratic Innovation” (ADDI, 2025-2031) Home - ADDI.
+I am currently also a wp leader in projects Flaire (2023-2028) Home page and Sincrony (2023-2027) Sincrony |

 Teaching